 How Trimix is Used

-Before getting into the details on how many units of Trimix might be prescribed, let’s talk a bit about how Trimix is typically used by patients.
-Patients who are prescribed Trimix are given advice and information on the proper handling and administration of the medication, via injection.
-This is done near the base of the penis, on one side or the other, around 20 to 30 minutes before sexual activity.
-Proper administration reduces or eliminates any potential side effects or injuries that may otherwise occur to the penis.
-Always use proper hygiene and safety precautions when performing any injection, especially in such a sensitive area.
+Before getting into the details on how many units of Trimix might be prescribed, let’s talk a bit about how patients typically use Trimix.
+Patients who are prescribed Trimix are given advice and information on the proper handling and administration of the medication via injection.
+An injection is usually in the middle third of the penis shaft, on alternating sides and avoiding all veins, around 20 to 30 minutes before sexual activity.
+Proper administration reduces or eliminates any potential side effects or injuries that may otherwise occur to the penis with injection.
+Always use proper hygiene and safety precautions when performing an injection, especially in such a sensitive area.

 Understanding Trimix Dosage